Vladimir-G4/Vladimir-G4/README.md

 ## 👋 Hi there :)
 Hi, my name is Vladimir.
 I am currently a Software Engineer Co-op at Prudential.
+I am also an incoming Software Development Intern at Disney.
 In the past, I have interned at Selective Insurance, Fidelity, and PwC.
 Feel free to reach out via [email](mailto:vg377@njit.edu) or on [LinkedIn](https://www.linkedin.com/in/vladimir-gutierrez/)!

 ## 🌱 Projects
 * NJITBytes [repo](https://github.com/jll38/njitbytes), an open-source full-stack data analytics platform for the FIRST Robotics Competition.